vxa8502/insights-predictor/FINAL_PROJECT_REPORT_PART1.md

 - Best cross-domain transfer: Hotels (0.748 F1)
 - Worst cross-domain transfer: Airlines (0.475 F1), BA Airlines (0.503 F1)

-This highlights that fashion reviews require domain-specific models and cannot substitute for general sentiment analysis.
-The specialized language of clothing reviews (fabric quality, fit, sizing) has little overlap with service-based review vocabulary.
+This result highlights that fashion reviews require domain-specific models and cannot be used as substitutes for general sentiment analysis.
+The highly specialized language of clothing reviews (fabric quality, fit, sizing) has minimal overlap with service-based review vocabulary.

 ### Implementation Details